glotzerlab/plato/doc/source/index.rst

 Plato contains a number of backends, each with its own set of dependencies.
 Getting the vispy backend working for both the desktop and jupyter notebook can be tricky.
-To help users install its dependencies, we keep some advice `here
+Make sure to check the official `vispy documentation <http://vispy.org/installation.html>`_.
+We also keep some advice `here
 <https://bitbucket.org/snippets/glotzer/nMg8Gr/plato-dependency-installation-tips>`_
 regarding particular known-good versions of dependencies for pip and conda.